Here are all the winners from the 2024 Grammys – rolling list

 Summer Walker – ‘Clear 2: Soft Life EP’

-Victoria Monét – ‘Jaguar II’
+Victoria Monét – ‘Jaguar II’ – winner

 Best R&B Performance